PacificBiosciences/ccs/docs/faq/mode-heteroduplex-filtering.md

 # Attention: This is an early access feature!

 ## What is a heteroduplex?
 A heteroduplex is a double stranded sequence comprised of two non-complementary strands.
-During the annealing step of PCR, non-complementary, but highly similar, DNA strands can form heteroduplex.
+During the annealing step of PCR, non-complementary, but highly similar, DNA strands can form a heteroduplex.
 In other words, heteroduplexes are a byproduct of amplifying different templates in the same reaction.

 *some figure*